5 Easy Steps to Be More Productive (And Work Smarter Instead of Harder)

 If you’re having trouble sleeping 8 hours straight, take naps throughout the day.
 Research has shown that 20-minute napping has many positive health benefits – they increase alertness, boost creativity, reduce stress, improve perception, stamina, and accuracy.

 A study published in Nature Neuroscience found that 60-90 minute nap could be as good as a full night’s sleep for learning a visual perception skill.
-Do not replace it with your 8-hour sleep but use this knowledge to remedy yourself from sleep deprivation and feel more productive afterward.
+Do not replace it with your 8-hour sleep but use this knowledge to remedy yourself from sleep deprivation and feel more productive afterwards.

 2. Adjust your perception of the 8-hour workday and stop working overtime